Conviction Pilot: Hayley Atwell’s Second Chance

 These questions linger in my mind as I ponder future episodes.
 Despite my skepticism, I have high hopes for this one.
 The concept is unique (instead of putting murderers away, this team frees them), and the script decent.
 The show throws a PC, liberal agenda on its team, but I can overlook this in pursuit of gripping storytelling.
 Given the leading lady is Hayley Atwell, I am likely to tune in to see its progress for a handful of episodes, but in my judgement, the real test will come at the end of those episodes.

 Content: Hayes has a promiscuous past.
 There are one or two quips that reference this.
 Hoping to be fired, Hayes pretends to use cocaine in front of her boss.
 She undresses (down to her underthings) in front of her co-workers, trying on a dress.
-One character is revealed (briefly) as a homosexual.
-The show is rated TV14.
+We learn one character is a homosexual.
+The show is TV14.

 Hope you enjoy this when you have a chance, Meghan.
 Let me know what you think when you do. :)